Bulrack66/Bulrack66/README.md

 ## About me

-<span style="color: #ADB7C6; backgruond-color: #ea4f85">I'm still not a web developer, I'm studying and try my best to get in the coding's world.</span>
+<span style="color: #ADB7C6; background-color: #ea4f85">I'm still not a web developer, I'm studying and try my best to get in the coding's world.</span>

 <div>